 We’re not saying you can never have cake – it’s a traditional part of the cycling experience, after all – but we are saying limit your intake to once a week or as a treat, and cut out those other sugary snacks and chocolate bars altogether.

 You’re also best to avoid the sugar-packed sports energy gels and bars out there.
-They’re fine for racing and long events, but if you are trying to lose weight then you are better off eating a good balanced meal beforehand and topping up with something like a banana, some nuts or jerky.
+They’re fine for racing and long events, but if you are trying to lose weight then you are better off eating a well balanced meal beforehand and topping up with something like a banana, some nuts or jerky.

 11. Focus on lean protein and plenty of fruit and vegetables